 We are the Grace Academy griffins.
 While griffins appear in popular culture from time to time, many people have never heard of them.
 So, what is a griffin anyway?
 The griffin is a mythological creature composed of a lion’s body and an eagle’s head and wings.
 Its history is over 5,000 years old, and in the ancient world it was considered a symbol of power, majesty, and even divinity.
 Given that the lion was traditionally considered to be the king of beasts and the eagle was considered to be the king of birds, the griffin (as a combination of these two) was thought of as the king of all creatures both on the earth and in the sky.
 During the Medieval period the griffin continued to be used as a symbol of strength and courage, and images of griffins appeared on coats of arms, castle walls, the shields of knights, and the crest of Trinity College, Oxford.
 Griffins also are mentioned in the writings of Dante and Milton, both classical Christian authors.
 For many Christians the dual-natured griffin that is lord of earth and sky became a symbol of the god-man Jesus Christ, Lord of all, whose nature is both human and divine.

-We want parents to know that we have a security lockdown plan and many of our staff are armed, prepared and ready to respond to an intruder.
+Our campus is protected by 24 hour video surveillance and armed security.
+We have a security lockdown plan and are prepared to respond to an intruder.
 We intentionally do not divulge details of this plan publicly.
 Please join us in praying that this plan will never need to be implemented.

 At Grace Academy we take a measured approach to the use of computers and technologies in the classroom.
 We don’t want passive learners who seek to be entertained but rather active students who learn to enjoy working through the challenge of contemplating truth, beauty, and goodness.
 For this reason, technology does not form a central component of our curriculum; it is used moderately as a tool to support our broader educational goals.
 Additionally, we have a strict no-cell phone policy for all students anywhere on campus during the school day.